Wingstop Hawaiian Sauce Recipe

 • Measuring cups and spoons

-• Small bowl
+• Small bowl for cornstarch slurry

 Method

-Step 1: Mix the cornstarch slurry
+Step 1: Mix the base ingredients

 Wingstop Hawaiian Sauce Recipe